Last Updated on August 11, 2021

 Tip: If you happen to find yourself in Tacoma on the third Thursday of the month, the museum is free from 5pm to 8pm.
 Otherwise general admission is $15.

-If you don’t want to fork out for admission into the museum, visit the Bridge of Glass instead.
-This unique bridge connects downtown Tacoma with the Thea Foss Waterway (it goes right over the Freeway, so you’ll probably see it – it’s recognizable by two large blue crystalline towers when you drive into Tacoma) and displays artwork by Chihuly.
+If you don’t want to fork out for admission into the museum, visit the Bridge of Glass instead on your Tacoma day trip.
+This unique bridge connects downtown Tacoma with the Thea Foss Waterway (it goes right over the Freeway, so you’ll probably see it—it’s recognizable by two large blue crystalline towers when you drive into Tacoma) and displays artwork by Chihuly.
 You can combine the bridge with a visit to the Glass Museum, which sits right on the Thea Foss Waterway side of the bridge.

 If you love art, the Tacoma Art Museum is a must, as it is the only museum in the region with an emphasis on artists from the Northwest and the broader West of the U.S. There are 3,500 pieces of artwork in total, and in addition to art from the region, you’ll find exhibits that include Japanese prints and woodwork, European Impressionism and special temporary exhibits.
 And of course there are Chihuly glass sculptures on display.